aws-amplify/amplify-ui/.changeset/gentle-suns-hang.md

 '@aws-amplify/ui': patch
 ---

-fix(ui): make Authenticator delivery message punctuation translation-owned (i18n)
+fix(ui): render locale-correct punctuation in Authenticator delivery messages (i18n)

-`getDeliveryMessageText` appended hardcoded ASCII periods to translated delivery messages, producing incorrect punctuation for non-Latin locales (e.g. Japanese, which uses the ideographic full stop `。`, and Thai, which uses none).
-Punctuation is now owned by each translation: `translate()` accepts interpolation `values`, and composite `DELIVERY_MESSAGE_*` keys with `{destination}`/`{arrivalMessage}` placeholders are added across all locale dictionaries.
-English output is unchanged.
+`getDeliveryMessageText` joined the translated delivery-message fragments with a hardcoded ASCII period, producing incorrect punctuation for locales whose sentence terminator differs — e.g. Japanese and Chinese (which use the ideographic full stop `。`) and Thai (which uses none).
+The terminator is now derived from the script of the surrounding translated copy, so each locale renders its own punctuation.

+This is an internal change with no public API impact: no translation keys are added or changed, the `translate()` signature is unchanged, existing customer vocabulary overrides on the documented keys keep working, and English output is byte-identical.
 Fixes #6966.

-Note: the default text for `CODE_ARRIVAL` now includes its trailing period (`It may take a minute to arrive.`) so that terminal punctuation is owned by the translation; every bundled locale provides the period-inclusive value.